Animal Testing In China: Everything You Need To Know In 2023

 Can Cosmetics Brands Stay In China And Avoid Post-Market Animal Testing?

-How Can Post-Market Testing Happen?
+How Can Post-Market Testing Occur?

 The good news is that China has started to accept alternative testing methods for proving product safety.
 But as it is still not a guarantee, recalling a product from the market is still the surest way to stay cruelty-free in China.